haxys/MTGA-Decks/Notes/deckbuilding.md

 ### Conclusion

-By carefully selecting your cards with attention to Mana Curve, key Synergies, and versatility, you can build a deck that is both cohesive and competitive.
+By carefully selecting your cards with attention to Mana Curve, key synergies, and versatility, you can build a deck that is both cohesive and competitive.
 This balance will allow your deck to perform reliably across various game scenarios.
 Next, we will explore the testing process, which is crucial for refining your deck and ensuring it meets your expectations.

 ## Chapter 4: Testing the Deck

-Testing your deck is a crucial step in refining its performance and identifying areas for improvement.
-This chapter will guide you through the testing process, from initial trials to playing against human opponents, and emphasize the importance of iterative feedback.
+Testing your deck is crucial for refining its performance and identifying areas for improvement.
+This chapter will guide you through the testing process, from initial trials to playing against human opponents, emphasizing the importance of iterative feedback.

 ### Introduction to Testing Process